 I left the Fast Stream in 2019, to run the Gender Pay Gap Service as a product owner and then later service owner, in the Government Equalities Office.
 There were some particular highlights to this role, including briefing the UK’s shortest-ever serving Prime Minister, Liz Truss, when she was Secretary of State for Women and Equalities.
 This was a marvelous opportunity to work on a ground-breaking service, utilising digital product development towards the ultimate aim of encouraging widespread societal change at a grassroots and organisational level.
 We didn’t quite achieve this in my time there but I’m immensely proud of what we did do, weathering the storm Covid created and ensuring reporting has continued to the present day.

 During this time, I was also redeployed to the National Shielding Service at the Government Digital Service during the Covid crisis, another service with an important social function.
 Following the trend of this article, I think you can trace my interest in social support back to Hymers.
-There was always a marvelous tolerance for slightly eccentric personalities at Hymers, but tempered with an emphasis on the value of hard work, mutual respect and supporting everyone in society as best we could.
+There was always a marvellous tolerance for slightly eccentric personalities at Hymers, but tempered with an emphasis on the value of hard work, mutual respect and supporting everyone in society as best we could.

 As I have said, we never sat apart from the community we existed in, either geographically or theoretically.
 I am sure this trend will have continued to the present day and in fact, I imagine Hymers is more integrated than ever.
 Attending the school recently I was struck by how much more of a diverse community it is now, which can only help strengthen the trends I’ve mentioned.
 I am sure this is reflected in the way students’ individual circumstances, cultures and lived experiences are considered as well.